NZ political parties head into final day of talks to form government

 NZ First has said it favours more central bank intervention in the foreign exchange market.
 It also wants to restrict foreign investment, curb immigration and renegotiate certain trade deals.

-NZ First leader Winston Peters said the discussions so far had focussed on policy, with no talks yet on ministerial portfolios or offices.
+NZ First leader Winston Peters said the discussions so far had focused on policy, with no talks yet on ministerial portfolios or offices.

 "We're not going to think about offices and positions until we're happy with the policy," Peters told reporters late on Wednesday.